Authors: Sara Kate Kneidel and Sally Kneidel

 About one percent of the U.S. population follows a vegan (pronounced “VEE-gun”) diet.
 This excludes all meat, eggs, and dairy products, and usually any other food produced by animals, such as honey.
 A strict vegan also avoids products that may seem innocent, such as refined sugar (white table sugar), because animal bones are used to process it.
 Many vegans also refuse to use non-edible animal products, such as leather, silk, wool, feathers, and so on.
 This can get really complicated.
 For example, did you know that camera film isn’t vegan?
 Gelatin is used to manufacture it.
 Or that some lotions contain lanolin, which comes from wool?
 Strict vegans have to be very well-informed.

 A follower of the macrobiotic diet is mainly vegetarian, but this diet sometimes includes seafood.
 All other meat products are excluded, as well as eggs and dairy products.
 Basically, this diet focuses on eating local and seasonal foods that balance each other in harmonic ways.
 Some people follow this diet as a philosophy of life and others follow it for health reasons.

 A fruitarian is a person who eats only fruits and vegetables, often including beans, nuts, and grains, usually raw.
+(Our autumn salad is perfect for fruitarians, by the way!)
 It's important that these things are taken from the plant without killing it.

 A person who follows this diet eats only raw foods.
 The concern is that heating foods above 116°F destroys important enzymes that help with digestion.
 This person also believes that cooking diminishes the vitamin and mineral content of the food.